bitburner-official/bitburner-src/markdown/bitburner.reactnode.md

 ## ReactNode type

 A stand-in for the real React.ReactNode.
-Boolean values are ignored and not rendered. null and undefined are ignored and not rendered.
-ReactElement, number, and string are displayed directly.
-An array of ReactNodes will display all members of that array.
+A [ReactElement](./bitburner.reactelement.md) is rendered dynamically with React. number and string are displayed directly. boolean, null, and undefined are ignored and not rendered.
+An array of ReactNodes will display all members of that array sequentially.

-Use React.createElement to make the ReactElement type.
+Use React.createElement to make the ReactElement type, see [creating an element without jsx](https://react.dev/reference/react/createElement#creating-an-element-without-jsx) from the official React documentation.

 **Signature:**